Compliance

 Agency-specific audit approach:

-• Conduct audits annually across your full candidate pipeline
+• Conduct audits annually across your full candidate pipeline, with quarterly reviews for high-volume sectors.

 4. Consent Collection (Illinois, Maryland)